 This is considered by some to be the healthiest of all vegetarian diets one can follow.
-It requires the eating of unprocessed vegan foods such as fruits, vegetables, and whole grains.
-However, unlike some of the other vegetarian diets mentioned above, it does allow the follower to eat fish occasionally.
-They do however avoid the consumption of sugars and refined oils.
-Also when following this diet, there is a lot of emphases placed on the eating of Asian vegetables such as sea vegetables (seaweed) and daikon.
+It requires eating unprocessed vegan foods such as fruits, vegetables, and whole grains.
+However, unlike other vegetarian diets mentioned above, it allows the follower to eat fish occasionally.
+They do, however, avoid the consumption of sugars and refined oils.
+Also, when following this diet, there is a lot of emphases placed on eating Asian vegetables such as sea vegetables (seaweed) and daikon.

 These are what I think about vegetarianism.
 If you agree with them or like to add more, share your comments with us.

 Can you be 100% vegan?

 No. It is hard to be completely vegan for a number of reasons, one of which is that plants get the nutrients they need from the soil, which is partially formed of animal remains that have decomposed.